 (Publications must be from UGA masters or doctoral project only.
 Include your contribution to the research project and the publications)

 4. Faculty/Peer Letter of Support and Evaluation (30%):

 (Will be submitted by the nominator)

-A) Independence
+- A) Independence

-B) Collaboration/team work
+- B) Collaboration/team work

-C) Innovative thinking
+- C) Innovative thinking

-D) Resourcefulness
+- D) Resourcefulness

-E) Reliability
+- E) Reliability

-F) Critical thinking
+- F) Critical thinking

-G) Professionalism (Attitude, dedication and motivation)
+- G) Professionalism (Attitude, dedication and motivation)

-H) Quotes from nominee's instructors describing performance in course(s)